EOSIO/eosjs/docs/how-to-guides/01_how-to-submit-a-transaction.md

 #### Return Values
 From nodeos version 2.1, the ability to receive return values from smart contracts to eosjs has been introduced.
 In the above examples, the `transaction` object will include the values `transaction_id` and the `processed` object.
 If your smart contract returns values, you will be able to find the values within the `transaction.processed.action_traces` array.
 The order of the `action_traces` array matches the order of actions in your transaction and within those `action_trace` objects, you can find your deserialized return value for your action in the `return_value` field.

+### Read-Only Transactions
+Adding `readOnlyTrx` to the `transact` config will send the transaction through the `push_ro_transaction` endpoint in the `chain_api`.
+This endpoint will ensure that the transaction will not make any changes despite the actions in the transaction.
+It is typically useful for doing queries using actions but normal actions will also work with this endpoint, but they won't make changes.

+Adding `returnFailureTraces` to the `transact` config will return a trace of the failure if your transaction fails.
+At this time, this is only available for read-only transactions.